 What is Soluble Fibre?

 Soluble fibre dissolves in water to form a gel-like consistency.
-This property helps slow down digestion, making it useful for regulating blood sugar and lowering cholesterol.
+This property helps slow down digestion, supporting stool formation and overall digestive comfort.
 Foods rich in soluble fibre include oats, fruits, and legumes.

-Karaya Gum, a natural soluble fibre derived from the resin of the Sterculia tree, brings unique benefits to the table:
+Karaya Gum, a natural soluble fibre derived from the resin of the Sterculia tree, brings some helpful properties to the table.
+Extracted from the dried sap of the Sterculia plant, it has long been used for its gentle effect on digestion and stool formation.

-- Non-Fermentable Fibre: Unlike some other fibres, Karaya Gum is non-fermentable, meaning it doesn't contribute to wind or bloating.
+- Non-Fermentable Fibre: Unlike some other fibres, Karaya Gum is non-fermentable, meaning it is generally well tolerated and gentle on the digestive system.

 - Forms a Gentle Gel: When mixed with water, it creates a viscous gel that helps build stool bulk and ease its passage through the digestive system.